Skip to main content

 1. Group welfare — not a solo display fish.
 Plan at least **8** together for normal behaviour; smaller groups often mean stress, colour loss, or nipping depending on species.

 2. Shrimp & snails.
-Shrimp: compatible in most setups.
-Cherry shrimp and other dwarf species coexist with peaceful small fish, though baby shrimp are food for almost any fish that gets to them.
+Cherry shrimp and other dwarfs can coexist with peaceful small fish; baby shrimp are food for almost anything that finds them.

 What most shops don't tell you

-• 1.Buying three or four to start.
+• 2.Buying three or four to start.
 Celestial Pearl Danio settles in a group of 8 or more.
 An understocked school sulks at the back of the tank and loses colour within a fortnight.

 About this species